danylkod/danylkod/README.md

 - 📍 **Backend**: JS | TS | Python | Node.js | Express.js
 - 📍 **Databases**: GraphQL | MySQL | PostgreSQL | MongoDB
 - 📍 **Design Tools**: Figma | Adobe XD

+## **My Key Interests**:

+- 💻 **Fullstack Development**: Expertise in both frontend and backend technologies, working with a wide variety of web development frameworks and tools.
+- 🤖 **Robotics**: Motivated to break into the robotics sphere, contributing to innovative automation and machine intelligence.
+- 🌟 **Continuous Learning**: Constantly seeking to expand my knowledge and skills, particularly in emerging tech like AI and robotics.

 ## **Connect with Me**: